An Epistemic Strategy Logic: Model Checking

-The following result shows that the PSPACE upper bound from this result is tight, already for formulas that use strategy agents in the CTLK operators, but make no direct uses of the constructs $\exists x$ and $\lid{i}{x}$.
-(Recall that use of strategy agents in epistemic operators can be eliminated at the cost of introducing $\exists x$ and $\lid{i}{x}$.)
+The following result shows that the PSPACE upper bound from this result is tight, already for formulas that use strategy indices in the CTLK operators, but make no direct uses of the constructs $\exists x$ and $\lid{i}{x}$.

-\begin{theorem} The problem of deciding, given an environment $\Env$ for two agents and a formula $\phi$ of $\CTLK(\Ags\cup \strat(\Ags), \Prop)$, whether $\Env, \Strat^{\unif, \detstrat}(\Env)\models \phi$ is PSPACE hard. \end{theorem}
+\begin{theorem} The problem of deciding, given an environment $\Env$ for two agents and a formula $\phi$ of $\CTLK( \Ags \cup \strat(\Ags), \Prop)$, whether $\Env, \Strat^{\unif, \detstrat}(\Env)\models \phi$ is PSPACE hard. \end{theorem}

-\begin{proof} By reduction from the satisfiability of Quantified Boolean Formulae (QBF).
+\begin{proof} We proceed by a reduction from the satisfiability of Quantified Boolean Formulae (QBF).
 An instance of QBF is a formula $\phi$ of form